No. 310 (Czechoslovak) Squadron RAF: History

 On 13 January 1944 Sqn Ldr Hugo Hrbáček succeeded Foit as squadron commander.
 On 20 February the squadron moved to RAF Mendlesham in Suffolk, on 29 March it moved again to RAF Rochford in Essex, and on 3 April it moved again to RAF Appledram in West Sussex.
 On 21 May Sqn Ldr Václav Raba succeeded Hrbáček as squadron commander.

 In 1944 the squadron was re-equipped with the Spitfire IX and became a fighter-bomber unit with 134 Wing, flying ground attack duties during the Normandy landings.
 From 22 June until 4 July the squadron was based at RAF Tangmere in West Sussex, and from 4 to 11 July it was based at RAF Lympne in Kent.

 On 11 July 1944 the squadron moved to RAF Digby in Lincolnshire, and on 28 August it moved again to RAF North Weald in Essex.
 On 15 September Sqn Ldr Jiří Hartman succeeded Raba as squadron commander.
 The squadron then spent the rest of the war flying armed reconnaissance missions along the Dutch and Belgian coasts.
 On 29 December 1944 it moved to RAF Bradwell Bay in Essex, and on 27 February 1945 the squadron moved to RAF Manston in Kent.

 The squadron's final score was 52½ claims including four V-1 flying bombs shot down.
 Three of those flying bombs were shot down on 8 July by the same fighter ace, Flt Lt Otto Smik DFC, in one sortie, within 32 minutes of each other.

 On 7 August 1945 the squadron moved to Hildesheim, and on 31 August it moved again to Ruzyně Airport in Prague.
 It became a squadron of the new Czechoslovak Air Force, and on 15 February 1946 was officially disbanded as an RAF squadron.

 Aircraft operated

+Surviving Aircraft

+Supermarine Spitfire Vc 'AR501' (civil registration G-AWII) built in 1942, remains airworthy, and is maintained & operated by The Shuttleworth Collection in Bedfordshire, England.
+AR501 was one of a production batch of 300 Spitfires ordered under Contract No. 1305/40 of August 1940 from Westland Aircraft, Yeovil.

+Following restoration in 2018 by The Shuttleworth Collection it is presented in the squadron colours of No. 312 (Czech) Squadron, which the aircraft moved to on October 10th 1943 from No. 310 (Czech) Squadron.
+Shuttleworth periodically switch between elliptical and clipped wing configurations.